 Creating a directory website has become easier than ever with the available options.
-You can pick up one of the WordPress directory templates or go for a directory software platform to create feature rich directories.
+You can pick up one of the WordPress directory templates to create feature rich directories.

 Of course, once you put in the required work to create plenty of great content and your traffic numbers have begun to prove your site’s value, it’s time to start thinking about how to monetize.

 There are plenty of ways to monetize your website and 10 of the most common ones are covered in this post.
 When it comes to selecting a monetization method, there’s no one-size-fits-all solution.
 The ideal method varies with every website and will depend on things such as topic, location, traffic volume and authority.
 You can use a tool like Google Analytics to find out about the traffic, demographics, etc.

 One of the smartest things you can do is subtly experiment with a few different monetization methods.
 Figure out what monetization method works well for your site and then work on optimizing it.

 Not surprisingly, selling directory listings is often the default option when it comes to monetizing a directory website.
 It’s also one of the most challenging ways to monetize your directory site because anyone paying for a directory listing will want to see some kind of return on their investment.

 You can get people to post listings on your website under desired category by explaining them their advantages.
 It gets really easy to get business to post on your website once it starts getting enough traction.
 A city directory acts as a mid ground between the business owners and the people of the city looking for specific services/locations.
 This makes it the attraction center of both types of users where the business may find your directory website a great place to advertise their business and services.